skylarjhdownes/Akagi-Bot/README.md

 ~toggle - Turns off or on the written form of the tiles.
 Only usable by players.

-~abort game - Currently does nothing, but claims the game is over
+~end game - Deletes all the channels involved in the game, and removes the channels and the game from the global list of such things.

 ~next - Used after a round is over, in order to start next round.